 Programming at the Canadian War Museum

-Just east of downtown Ottawa, an annual ceremony of Remembrance takes place at the National Military Cemetery from 10:30 a.m. to 12:00 p.m. on November 11; it will also be livestreamed online.
+Just east of downtown Ottawa, an annual ceremony of Remembrance takes place at the National Military Cemetery from 10:45 a.m. on November 11; it will also be livestreamed online.
 The Annual Remembrance Day Service on the grounds of the Beechwood Cemetery honours all those who have fallen in the service of Canada and all Canadian Forces members interred at the cemetery.
-A children’s choir will be performing.
+A children’s choir will perform.

 You can also explore the cemetery’s historical and botanical aspects at any time.
 Take a self-guided tour any day of the year by following the printed or digital pamphlet.
 Or join the free guided historical tour called “The Beechwood Stroll” on the fourth Sunday of each month between April and October.
 See the Beechwood Cemetery’s event calendar for details.

 Commemoration sites and monuments